-- 5. WDM is subject to periodic inspections by CPAB.
-One audit file was reviewed in each of the last three consecutive inspections.
-In 2019, CPAB identified two significant inspection findings in the Firm's application of the Canadian Generally Accepted Auditing Standards related to a material financial statement balance or transaction stream.
-In 2022, one significant inspection finding was also identified.
-During CPAB's 2023 inspection, three significant inspection findings were identified. - 6.
+- 5. KRP is subject to periodic inspections by CPAB.
+In 2019, CPAB inspected one file and identified one significant inspection finding in the Firm's application of the Canadian Generally Accepted Auditing Standards related to a material financial statement balance or transaction stream.
+In 2022, CPAB inspected three files and identified seven significant findings.
+Each of the files inspected had at least one significant finding. - 6.
+As a consequence of the 2022 inspection, and in the interest of improving audit quality at the Firm, certain enforcement actions were imposed on the Firm. - 7.
+During the most recent inspection in 2023, CPAB inspected three audit files and identified four significant inspection findings in two files or 66 per cent of the files inspected.
+The results of the 2023 inspection, while an improvement over previous inspections, indicate that concerns over audit quality still have not been sufficiently addressed. - 8.
 Each of the significant inspection findings identified during CPAB's 2023 inspection represents a breach of one or more professional standards4 and constitutes a Violation Event as defined in CPAB's Rules.
-The Canadian Auditing Standards (CAS) breached include: - CAS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements. - ii.
-CAS 260, Communication with those Charged with Governance. - iii.
-CAS 315, Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and its Environment. - iv.
+Specifically, the following Canadian Auditing Standards (CAS) were breached: - i.
+CAS 230, Audit Documentation. - ii.
+CAS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements. - iii.
+CAS 315, Identifying and Assessing Risks of Material Misstatement. - iv.
 CAS 330, The Auditor's Responses to Assessed Risks. - v.
-CAS 402, Audit Considerations Relating to an Entity Using a Service Organization. - vi.
+CAS 402, Audit Considerations Related to an Entity Using a Service Organization. - vi.
 CAS 500, Audit Evidence. - vii.
 CAS 540, Auditing Accounting Estimates and Related Disclosures. - viii.
-CAS 700, Forming an Opinion and Reporting on Financial Statements
+CAS 700, Forming an Opinion and Reporting on Financial Statement.

-Part IV - Enforcement actions imposed
+PART IV - Enforcement actions imposed